intel/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 These changes enable weight sharing between two models using the session context option: ep.share_ep_contexts.
 Refer to [Session Options](https://github.com/microsoft/onnxruntime/blob/5068ab9b190c549b546241aa7ffbe5007868f595/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L319) for more details on configuring this runtime option.

-### OVEP supports CreateSessionFromArray API
-The OpenVINO Execution Provider (OVEP) in ONNX Runtime supports creating sessions from memory using the CreateSessionFromArray API.
-This allows loading models directly from memory buffers instead of file paths.
-The CreateSessionFromArray loads the model in memory then creates a session from the in-memory byte array.

-Note:
-Use the -l argument when running the inference with perf_test using CreateSessionFromArray API.

 ## Configuration Options